globus/globus-compute/docs/endpoints.rst

 the local configuration file.

 funcX requires authentication in order to associate endpoints with users and ensure only authorized users can run tasks on that endpoint.
-As part of this step we request access to your identity and Globus Groups.
+As part of this step, we request access to your identity and Globus Groups.

 To get started, you will first want to configure a new endpoint.  ::